-By understanding pasture growth, producers are able to maximise pasture utilisation, one of the key profit drivers, while also maintaining good land and pasture condition.
+Understanding pasture growth allows you to maximise pasture utilisation while also maintaining good land and pasture condition.

 Phases of pasture growth

-By understanding these phases, producers are better able to optimise pasture utilisation.
-The figure above shows the changes in pasture quality and yield as pasture ages.
+Optimal pasture utilisation can be achieved through an understanding of the changes in pasture quality and yield (as shown above) as it ages through the phases.
 Animal production can be increased by grazing pastures during phases 1 and 2 as quality is high.
 Quantity can, however, be limiting during phases 1 and 2 and animal intake may be constrained.

-One of the characteristics of pasture rundown, caused by overgrazing, is the removal of palatable species, particularly perennials, and the introduction of weeds.
+Pasture rundown is the decline in pasture production over time.
+One of its characteristics is the removal of palatable species, particularly perennials, and the introduction of weeds.
+This is caused by overgrazing.
 Where weed infestation occurs, often after prolonged drought, herbicides may be used to restore the pasture balance.
 Whenever using chemicals, producers should be aware of any grazing withholding periods (WHP) and be sure to follow labelling directions.

 Feeding the soil

-Good pasture growth not only stabilises soil through root growth, but also promotes other favourable soil characteristics by increasing soil organic matter levels which in turn increases water filtration and soil nutrients.
-Legumes will also contribute nitrogen to the soil which will promote grass growth.
+Good pasture growth not only stabilises soil through root growth, but also promotes other favourable soil characteristics by increasing soil organic matter levels.
+This, in turn, increases water filtration and soil nutrients.
+Legumes will also contribute nitrogen to the soil, which promotes grass growth.

-Improved pastures are typically more productive than the native pastures common to a particular area.
-This production is dependent upon factors, such as soil fertility, and to realise an improved pastures' full potential, the application of fertiliser is usually required.
+Improved pastures are typically more productive than the native pastures common to an area.
+This improved production is dependent upon factors such as soil fertility.
+Realising an improved pasture’s full potential usually requires the application of fertiliser.

-Soil and plant tissue tests can help determine what is required in a fertiliser.
-The timing of the application is also important and local advice from the department of primary industries, a consultant or fertiliser supplier who is accredited with FertCare can help determine application timing for a particular situation.
+Soil and plant tissue tests can help determine fertiliser requirements.
+Correct application timing is important and local advice from the government advisory department, a consultant or FertCare accredited fertiliser supplier can help determine the best application timing for the situation.